 3. Keep your feet happy

-“Shoes are my biggest problem,” says NEA member Amy Murphy, who will be teaching third grade this year at Twin Lakes Elementary in Tampa, Florida.
+“Shoes are my biggest problem,” says Amy Murphy, a third-grade teacher in Florida.
 “I don’t like to wear flip-flops or sandals because I don’t feel as professional,” but her large shoe size limits her choices.
 She hasn’t found many comfortable shoes she could wear, so she has been buying the same $15 pair at Target as needed.

 Uncomfortable shoes take another toll, Murphy says: “I can’t move from desk to desk and be as active as I want to be with my kids.”

 Flats shoes, especially those with rubber soles, work best for Juergens.
-“The new fashion is tall boots,” she says, so keeps an eye out for styles with flat soles or low heels.
+Keep an eye out for ankle boots and tall boots with flat soles or low heels.
 “Depending on what boots I have and the scarves I team them up with, that really seems to make a difference and makes the outfit pop.”

 It’s possible to look stylish and be comfortable.
-“With a nice pair of black slip-ons or lace-ups [shoes] that are comfortable and not scuffed, you’ve instantly created a different impression,” she says.
+“With a nice pair of black slip-ons or lace-ups [shoes] that are comfortable and not scuffed, you’ve instantly created a different impression,” Weingarten says.

 4. Be realistic about your classroom environment

-Teachers probably go through more clothes than other professions, Murphy says, so whatever they buy must be reasonably priced and easy to care for.
+Teachers probably go through more clothes than other professions, Murphy says, so whatever dresses, pants, skirts, shirts, shoes and accessories they buy must be reasonably priced and easy to care for.

-“We’ve got glue and paint and glitter going everywhere,” Murphy says.
+“We’ve got glue and paint and glitter going everywhere,” she says.
 “You’ll look like an art project yourself by the end of the day.”

-Primary-grade teachers need durable, wash-and-wear, easy-to-clean clothes, Connie Perez says: “If you’re working with young children, you’ll be doing science experiments and using paint and glue, and kids will put their hands on you constantly.”
+Primary-grade teacher clothes need to be durable, wash-and-wear, and easy to clean, Connie Perez says: “If you’re working with young children, you’ll be doing science experiments and using paint and glue, and kids will put their hands on you constantly.”

 5. Shop for wash-and-go clothes